stackpath/serverless-scripting-cli/README.md

 # Development

+Development requires nodejs versions 10 and up.
 The CLI doesn't have any build commands.
-Make code changes and run `yaen test` to run the test suite or `bin/run` to test changes directly.
+Make code changes and run `yarn test` to run the test suite or `bin/run` to test changes directly.

 We welcome contributions and pull requests.
 See our [contributing guide](https://github.com/stackpath/serverless-scripting-cli/blob/master/.github/contributing.md)